Tuesday, March 31, 2009

 some extra lemon juice

-rs, with metal lids, (sterilised by boiling in large container for 20 mins)
+6 small glass jars, with metal lids, (sterilised by boiling in large container for 20 mins)

 Place the lemons in a large plastic mixing bowl, cover with salt, and massage the fruit firmly pressing out a lot of the juice as you go.